mohamed-hassan-pro/to-do-app-flutter/README.md

 # 📝 To-Do App

-A clean and intuitive To-Do List application built with **Flutter**.
-This app helps users manage their daily tasks efficiently with priority levels, categories, and progress tracking.
+A clean and simple To-Do List application built with **Flutter**.
+This app is designed to demonstrate fundamental CRUD operations and organized code structure using native State Management.

 ## 📱 App Screenshots